iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 > This app only works if people report their symptoms.
 So if no one does then you know if you've come in contact with anyone with the Chinese virus.
 I work all around Pittsburgh and you always hear about numbers going up.
 Either this app doesn't report it or the government is lying.<br> :date: __2021-04-23 18:26:13__

 > I hope this app die<br> :date: __2021-04-19 19:36:31__

-> This app is fatally flawed.
-They designed it so that the only way to trigger an alert after you test positive is for a public health worker to call you after your positive test and give you a code.
-They didn't put the resources in place to make sure they could call everyone promptly, which makes the app pretty much useless.<br> :date: __2021-04-15 23:21:47__

-> This app takes too long to download on my Samsung Galaxy<br> :date: __2021-04-07 02:00:16__